Jacquiiii/jungle-rails/README.md

 Jungle is a one stop shop for plant lovers where users can purchase plants and have them delivered to their home.

 This mini e-commerce application was improved by Jacqui Koroll during her time at the Lighthouse Labs Web Development bootcamp.
+Enhancements were made such as adding an about page, order summary, admin dashboard, and more.
+Bug fixes were applied such as checking out with an empty cart and missing admin security.

 The original inherited code is found [here](https://github.com/lighthouse-labs/jungle-rails).

 ## Setup